Newport Estate Tax Planning

-Forget the estate tax just for a moment.
-Not that it doesn’t exist, it does, and depending on whose version of White House politics you believe, it will continue to pose a challenge for America’s agricultural community.
+Newport estate tax planning should be on your to-do list.
+It is hard to do, but if you can, forget about the estate tax!
+Before you start making your list of things to do for the week, consider this.
+Forget about the estate tax just for a moment.
+Not that it doesn’t exist, it does.
+And depending on whose version of White House politics you believe, it will continue to pose a challenge for America’s agricultural community.
 But the imposition of estate taxes will not in and of itself destroy the family farm.
-In most cases, a well-versed advisory team can help an agribusiness owner avoid or at least minimize the estate tax obligation.
+In most cases, a well-versed advisory team can help an agribusiness owner avoid or at least minimize the Newport estate tax obligation.

-But inadequate estate planning is still the number one reason most farms do not pass to the next generation.
-That may sound ridiculous given that most farmers have some form of an estate plan, and there is no record of a single-family losing their farm due to the estate tax.
+That may sound ridiculous to you, especially because most Oreille County farmers have some form of an estate plan.
+And there is no record of a single-family losing their farm due to the estate tax.
 The burden of estate taxes and transfer obligations is not insignificant.
-The costs can be considerable and the need for cash can be crippling.
+The costs can be considerable, and the need for cash can be crippling.
+But inadequate Newport estate tax planning is still the number one reason most farms do not pass to the next generation.

-Estate tax planning and Succession planning are not the same!
-Many people use the terms interchangeably, but as Mark Twain wrote, “The difference between the almost right word & the right word is a large matter–it’s the difference between the lightning bug and the lightning.”
-Common, off-the-shelf, estate planning techniques do not work if the goal is to pass the farm to the next generation as a going concern.
+Newport estate tax planning and succession planning are not the same!
+Many people use the terms interchangeably.
+But as Mark Twain wrote, “The difference between the almost right word & the right word is a large matter–it’s the difference between the lightning bug and the lightning.”
+Common, off-the-shelf estate planning techniques do not work if the goal is to pass the farm to the next generation as a going concern.

-All too often we see people using the wrong tool for the job.
+All too often, we see people using the wrong tool for the job.
 If the only thing in your toolbox is a hammer, every problem looks like a nail.
-But if you have a large cabinet with a selection of specialized tools you’re inclined to appropriately diagnose the problem and then apply the proper technique for the job.
+But suppose you have a large cabinet with a selection of specialized tools.
+In that case, you can appropriately diagnose the problem and then apply the proper technique for the job.